jillro/obsidian-cards-view-plugin/README.md

 5. Click install
 6. Toggle the plugin on in the "Installed plugins" tab

+## Beta version

+This plugin offers beta versions that can be installed with [BRAT](https://github.com/TfTHacker/obsidian42-brat?tab=readme-ov-file).

+Please be aware that this versions may be unstable and have bugs, but you will have access to new features earlier.

 ## Contributing

 For major changes, please open an issue first to discuss what you would like to change.